March 11, 2011: How do you follow up your biggest product debut ever? That’s the question Apple needs to answer as it

-Apple’s second-generation tablet maintained its predecessor’s display size, price and capacity as its predecessor, but packed more power into a one-third thinner body.
-Measuring just 0.34 of an inch, it even came in thinner than the then-current iPhone 4.
+Apple’s second-generation tablet maintained its predecessor’s display size, price and capacity as its predecessor, but packed more power into a one-third-thinner body.
+Measuring just 0.34 inches thick, it even came in thinner than the then-current iPhone 4.

 The iPad 2 lineup also added a new color, since it now came in both black and white options.
 The speaker grille also wrapped around the back of the device, providing users with better sound quality.